Changissnz/nu_merchant_principal/README.md

 to filter out the covers of misconception, streamline the details into shorter tidbits made more understandable, with the purpose of using this re-versioned context as the actual groundwork for furtherance in action.
+Nothing could possibly go wrong by the metric of <ins>accepting judgment</ins> belonging those involved in the context that is ascribed the idiom, for their positive clarification recognized by their judgment.